 Serbia Compensation Laws

-As of 2021, Serbia’s hourly minimum wage is 183.93 Serbian dinars (RSD).
-The law does not require bonuses, but all Serbians are entitled to a 0.4% pay raise for each year they work.
+The country’s laws do not require bonuses, but all Serbians are entitled to a 0.4% pay raise for each year they work.
 Employees must work overtime per a reasonable request by the employer.
 However, that work cannot exceed eight hours a week and four hours a day.
 Employees should receive at least a 26% increase in their basic salary for overtime work.

 Your Serbia benefit management plan must include guaranteed benefits required by law.
 This includes at least nine days off for the country’s seven holidays and a minimum of 20 days of paid vacation each year.
 Serbia also has a unique sick leave policy where employees can get 100% of pay for up to 30 days if the illness is due to a job injury.
 If the injury or illness was not from the job, the employee gets 65% of their salary.